Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: INTRODUCTION

-\section{Introduction}

-Analog circuits are characterized by a vast and sophisticated body of \emph{knowledge}.
-Their wide range of functionalities, from basic modules such as operational amplifiers (opamps) and filters, to large-scale circuits such as phase-locked loops (PLLs) and analog-to-digital converters (ADCs), necessitates various design customizations to meet specific requirements.
-Despite this diversity, all analog circuits are rooted in esoteric and intricate theories, from the behavior of basic circuit components (such as resistors, capacitors, and transistors), to foundational circuit laws (such as Kirchhoff's Current Law and Kirchhoff's Voltage Law).
-Such a unique blend of knowledge makes translating the analog circuit design process into fixed, programmable rules challenging.
-Therefore, existing electronic design automation (EDA) tools for analog circuits are limited and unable to fully support the varied applications or meet the demanding timelines.

-Large language models (LLMs), like the GPT series \cite{gpt3, gpt4, gpt4o}, DeepSeek series \cite{deepseek-v3, deepseek-r1}, and Qwen series \cite{qwen, qwen2,qwen3}, have recently shown remarkable capabilities in learning and applying human knowledge encoded in text.
-With billions of trainable parameters, the multi-head self-attention mechanism \cite{transformer}, and trillions of accessible training data, LLMs are adept at capturing long-range context dependencies and generating appropriate responses.
-Therefore, LLMs have already seen widespread adoption in many areas, most notably in software development \cite{llm4code1,llm4code2,codellama,codebert}, where the software community has a strong tradition of open-source collaboration and offers a vast amount of high-quality, accessible code data for training general-purpose LLMs as code experts.

-However, general-purpose LLMs usually lack the knowledge of analog circuits, which hinders the potential of them to directly advance the automation of analog circuit design.
-For example, references \cite{artisan} and \cite{lamagic} have demonstrated that, without further modification, many mainstream general-purpose LLMs cannot design even basic analog circuits.
+\section{INTRODUCTION}

+Analog circuit design is a challenging field, primarily due to the knowledge-intensive nature of the domain.
+This knowledge spans multiple levels: from fundamental device physics and circuit laws, through the analysis and design of basic building blocks such as operational amplifiers (op-amps) and filters, to the architecture of large-scale systems such as phase-locked loops (PLLs) and analog-to-digital converters (ADCs).
+Mastering this body of knowledge typically requires years of study and hands-on practice, making analog circuit design a knowledge-intensive field.

-Therefore, tailoring LLMs for specific analog circuit design tasks has been widely studied recently.
-For example, training LLMs on small, curated datasets has proven effective for designing specific circuits, such as opamps \cite{artisan} and passive power converters \cite{ledro}.
-On the other hand, multi-agent frameworks, equipped with chains of thoughts (CoTs) \cite{cot} and retrieval-augmented generation (RAG) \cite{rag}, also empower general-purpose LLMs in analog circuit design \cite{atelier, ampagent, analogxpert, ledro} without further training.
+Recently, large language models (LLMs), such as the GPT series \cite{gpt3, gpt4, gpt4o}, DeepSeek series \cite{deepseek-v3, deepseek-r1}, and Qwen series \cite{qwen, qwen2, qwen3}, have demonstrated remarkable capabilities in acquiring and applying vast amounts of human knowledge from textual data.
+Given that analog circuit design is a knowledge-intensive task, LLMs emerge as promising tools to assist in this domain.
+Many works have begun exploring LLM-assisted analog circuit design.
+For example, training LLMs on curated datasets has proven effective for designing particular circuits such as op-amps \cite{artisan, autocircuitrl} and passive power converters \cite{ledro}, while multi-agent frameworks equipped with retrieval-augmented generation (RAG) \cite{rag} have empowered general-purpose LLMs in various scenarios including topology design and transistor sizing \cite{analogcoder, atelier, ampagent, analogxpert, anaflow}.